Updated: Jul 2, 2021

 Assistance.
 If a broken down team requires a tow by one of the event officials, the competitors must release their fish.
 The CSFL acting as the Tournament Official must keep it fair and equal to all competing anglers and therefore cannot act in individual cases as it may conflict and could possibly alter the final results.

 Changing Boats.
 If a broken down boat returns to the tournament site and the team manages to repair their vessel or are changing boats, prior to transferring fish the boat must be rechecked by CSFL Tournament Officials.

 All Participants, by entering this Event, hereby agree to allow their boat to be boarded and inspected by Event Officials at any time prior to, during, or following the Event, to include, but not limited to, their boat registration, horsepower rating plate, live-well, rod boxes, closed storage compartments, tackle boxes, life jackets, personal floatation devices, and safety equipment.

 Pre-Fishing.
-CSFL Competitors must be off the water by 8:00 pm the Friday night prior to the weekend events during the months of May, June, July and August, 7:00 pm during the month of September and 6:00 pm during the month of October.
+CSFL Competitors must be off the water by 8:00 pm the night prior to the events during the months of May, June, July and August, 7:00 pm during the month of September and 6:00 pm during the month of October.